 You can get tetanus from rusty items, but this is due to the bacteria that often lives on rusty metal.
 If you cleaned your rusty weights with soap and left the rust on them, you would be able to safely use them without fear of getting tetanus.

 The main reason that people clean up rust on their weights, is that it looks and feels bad.
-While rust will not hurt you just from touching it, it is unpleasant to deal with and will get on your hands, clothing, or even on workout gear that comes into contact with your weights, like a neck harness, for example.
+While rust will not hurt you just from touching it, it is unpleasant to deal with and will get on your hands, clothing, or even on workout gear that comes into contact with your weights, like when using a neck harness, for example.

 So, they’re not typically dangerous, and cleaning them is more of an aesthetic improvement than a fix for a health concern.